Are you looking for an inexpensive way to pay for your funeral expenses when you go home to the good Lord?

 - You pay for the policy usually until you die

-Depending on the cost of the funeral insurance, you could end up paying more in premiums than the total value of the policy.
+Depending on the cost of the insurance funeral, you could end up paying more in premiums than the total value of the policy.

 Yes, in some cases, this can happen.